mirjunaid26/particle_accelerator_LHC/README.md

 We have only 0.17% signal events from the dataset.
 This implies random guess by any model should produce 0.17% accuracy for signal detection.

-We tested wo models, LocalOutlierFactor and Isolation Forest.
+We tested two models, LocalOutlierFactor and Isolation Forest.
 Isolation Forest gives better results.
 After anayzing the confusion matrix, we can see 201/492 signal can be detected which is apprximately 40% accuracy.

 Signal Accuracy  = 201/492 ~ 40%